Vermont Bikepackers is a volunteer-operated 501(c)(3) nonprofit. We built this website to share bikepacking resources.

-The Vermont Bikepackers chart routes across the state's network of ancient unmaintained roads as well as its robust and rapidly growing mountain biking infrastructure.
+We chart routes across the state's network of ancient unmaintained roads as well as its robust and rapidly growing mountain biking infrastructure.
 The paths are already there -- we did not build them!
-We link them together, and in some cases get permission to use them.
+We link them together, and in cases where we need to do so, we get permission to use them.
 We've found a thousand miles of greatness and want to share it responsibly.

-Most of the routes hosted on this page, and particularly the XVT, are the results of efforts begun over a decade ago by the late Dave Blumenthal and David Tremblay, and ridden by many others since then.
-The board of directors of the Vermont Bikepackers continue to make changes based on feedback from landowners, trail organizations, state agencies, and riders.
+The board of directors of the Vermont Bikepackers continue to make changes based on feedback from trail organizations, state agencies, and riders.
 There are many others who have contributed time and effort to route development.

-We strive to maintain accurate and up-to-date information.
-We put a paywall in front of GPS files that make use of singletrack networks which depend on chapter support and trail work days.
-We give money back to those networks.
-We want to keep a healthy relationship between landowners, local trail organizations, and bikepackers from everywhere.
+We work to maintain accurate and up-to-date information.
+We strive to keep a healthy relationship between landowners, local trail organizations, and bikepackers from everywhere.

 Ways to give

-1. You can donate directly to the Vermont Bikepackers here: .
+1. You can donate directly to Vermont Bikepackers here: .

-2. Become a member of VMBA, Vermont Bikepackers Chapter.
+2. Become a member of the Vermont Moutain Bike Association, Vermont Bikepackers Chapter.
 List Vermont Bikepackers as your main chapter (or add-on chapter).
 Benefits include heavily-discounted lift tickets at ski hills and mountain bike parks, as well as discounts at restaurants and outdoor stores.
 When you choose to donate this way, 50% of your membership fee goes directly to VMBA, and the other 50% goes to Vermont Bikepackers.